Spearfoot/FreeNAS-scripts/README.md

 ***
 # save_config_enc.sh

-Saves your FreeNAS system configuration file to a dataset you specify, optionally sending you an email message containing the configuration file in an encrypted tarball.
+Saves your FreeNAS system configuration and password secret seed files to a dataset you specify, optionally sending you an email message containing these files in an encrypted tarball.

-Supports the versions of FreeNAS which use an SQLite-based configuration file: these include FreeNAS 11.x, 9.x, and probably earlier versions as well... but not Corral.
+Supports the versions of FreeNAS which use an SQLite-based configuration file: these include FreeNAS 9.x-11.x, and probably earlier versions as well.

-The backup filenames are formed from the hostname, complete FreeNAS version, and date, in this format: _hostname-freenas_version-date.db_.
+The backup configuration filenames are formed from the hostname, complete FreeNAS version, and date, in this format: _hostname-freenas_version-date.db_.
 Here is an example from a recent backup on my server named _bandit_:

 ```
 bandit-FreeNAS-11.0-RELEASE-a2dc21583-20170710234500.db
 ```

-Edit this script and specify the target dataset where you want the backup files copied.
+Edit this script and set variable `configdir` to specify the target dataset where you want the backup files copied.

-Optional feature: you may configure the script to send an email message whenever it executes.
-The script will create an encrypted tarball containing the configuration file, which it will include with the email message as a MIME-encoded attachment.
-To enable this feature you must specify your email address and create a passphrase file.
+Optional feature: Specify your email address and create a passphrase file to receive an email message whenever it executes.
+The script will create an encrypted tarball containing the configuration file and password secret seed files, which it will include with the email message as a MIME-encoded attachment.

+To enable this feature you must:
+* Edit the script and specify your email address in variable 'mail'
+* Create a passphrase file.
+By default, the script will look for a passphrase in `/root/config_passphrase`, but you may use any file location you prefer.
+This is a simple text file with a single line containing the passphrase you wish to use for encrypting/decrypting the configuration tarball.
+This file should be owned by `root` and you should secure it by setting its permissions to 0600 (owner read/write).

 The attachment filename is formed from the hostname, complete FreeNAS version, and date, in this format: _hostname-freenas_version-date.tar.gz.enc_.
 Here is an example from a recent backup on my server named _bandit_:

 ```
 bandit-FreeNAS-11.0-RELEASE-a2dc21583-20170710234500.tar.gz.enc
 ```
-To create the attachment, the script first validates the configuration file by testing it with the `sqlite3` program's `pragma integrity_check;` option.
-If successfull, it next uses `tar` to store the configuration file in a gzipped tarball.
-Finally, it encrypts the tarball file with `openssl`, using a default cipher type of `-aes256` and a passphrase you specify in a passphrase file.
-You may use a different cipher by modifying the `enc_cipher` variable.
-The passphrase file is simply a text file, with the passphrase stored in the first line of the file.
-Specify this file's location in the `enc_passphrasefile` variable.
+The script uses `tar` to store the configuration and password secret seed files in a gzipped tarball, which it encrypts by calling `openssl`, using the passphrase you specified above.
+Here is the command used to encrypt the tarball:

+`openssl enc -e -aes-256-cbc -md sha512 -salt -S "$(openssl rand -hex 4)" -pass file:[passphrase_file] -in [tarball] -out [encrypted_tarball]`

-To decrypt the email attachment, first save it to your local system.
-Then use this command to decrypt it:
+To decrypt the email attachment, use this command:

-`openssl enc -d -aes256 -pass file:[passphrase_file] -in [encrypted_file] -out [unencrypted_file]`
+`openssl enc -d -aes-256-cbc -md sha512 -pass file:[passphrase_file] -in [encrypted_file] -out [unencrypted_file]`

+NOTE: Be sure to use a version of OpenSSL matching that used by FreeNAS.
+FreeNAS version 11.2U8, for example, uses OpenSSL version 1.0.2q-freebsd.

 Where:
 * `passphrase_file` is a file containing the same passphrase you configured on your FreeNAS server